 An estimated fee of $8 million to close the zoo though would outweigh the $6 million operating budget.
 As such the zoos remained open but with reduced city funding leading to a doubling of admission fees.

 Sea lion court

 At the centre of the zoo is the sea lion pool.
 These delightful creatures are some of the park’s stars.

 This area features domesticated creatures with which children can get up close and personal.
 Species housed here include sheep, alpacas and pigs.

 Hall of Animals

 This space features some of the smallest residents in the Prospect Park Zoo.
-They can include species such as dwarf mongoose, dart frog, geckoes, loris and fennec foxes.
+Here you may meet species such as dwarf mongoose, dart frogs and geckoes.

 This zone explores the lives of animals through exhibits of pallas cat, tamarins and aracari.
 The feature exhibit is home to a group of hamadryas baboon.

 This outdoor habitat allows up close views of a range of animals.
 It also includes interactive features for visitors to experience life amongst the animals.
 Species on display her include red panda, tufted deer, dingo, emu, otter and prairie dog.